maxzer0/ansible-bgp/README.md

 This was my first time writing a bigger Ansible playbook.
 It is as of 13.10.21 still missing the playbook for setting up a server ready to peer.

-Hosts are divided by country.
+Peering hosts are divided by country.
+So far my peering is EU only, but i'll be looking into other continents soonish.

 My current peering partners can be found under vars/peers.